mixxxdj/manual/source/chapters/microphones.rst

 Latency Compensation
 ^^^^^^^^^^^^^^^^^^^^
-When using :ref:`direct monitoring <microphones-direct-monitoring>`, it still takes time for Mixxx to receive the audio input from the audio interface and process it.
-Without compensating for this latency or using a :ref:`loopback input <microphones-loopback-input>`, the microphone inputs are out of time relative to the music in your recorded and broadcasted mixes even though they are aligned in what you hear from your audio interface's output.
+When using :ref:`microphones-direct-monitoring`, it takes time for Mixxx to receive the audio input from the audio interface and process it.
+Without compensating for this latency or using a :ref:`microphones-loopback-input`, the microphone inputs are out of time relative to the music in your recorded and broadcasted mixes even though they are aligned in what you hear from your audio interface's output.

 .. figure:: ../_static/direct-monitor-input-latency.png
    :align: center